-Before creating your ‘One-Page Successful Career Plan’, know the rules and myths of job seeking…
+Before creating your ‘One-Page Plan’ for Career Success, know the rules and myths of job-seeking…

-Golden Rule 1: Great Jobs are usually Under Your Nose – Where you Work Now
+Golden Successful Careers, Rule 1: Great Jobs are often under Your Nose – Where you Work Now

 How so?
 It’s obvious.